karmaniverous/mock-db/.stan/system/stan.todo.md

 - ESLint config cleanup:
   - Replaced optional chaining/nullish coalescing when spreading Vitest recommended rules with direct access to avoid self-lint errors.

+- Knip configuration:
+  - Added knip.json to ignore docs/\*\* and to ignore devDependencies auto-changelog and cross-env.